opentelekomcloud-docs/cloud-backup-recovery/umn/source/policy_management/modifying_a_policy.rst

 Modifying a Policy
 ==================

-You can modify a policy to better suit your services.
+You can modify backup policies if needed.

 Prerequisites
 -------------